Post-graduation work permit

 After submitting your PGWP application online, you may immediately begin working full-time while your application is being processed if at the time you submit your application:

-• You have a valid study permit and apply within the first 90 days after your Letter of Completion first became available, and
+- You have a valid study permit and apply within the first 90 days after your Program Completion Letter first became available, and

 If you apply while you are on maintained status for your study permit extension, you will not be able to work in Canada until you receive a valid PGWP.
 Alternatively, you could wait for your study permit to be processed before applying for the PGWP then you would be able to work after submitting your application if you meet the above criteria, as long as you still apply within 90 days after program completion.

-To avoid a gap in work eligibility between receiving your Letter of Completion and applying for the PGWP, prepare your PGWP application in advance so that you can apply as soon as your letter becomes available.
-You can work continuously if you apply the same day your Letter of Completion first becomes available.
+To avoid a gap in work eligibility between receiving your Program Completion Letter and applying for the PGWP, prepare your PGWP application in advance so that you can apply as soon as your letter becomes available.
+You can work continuously if you apply the same day your Program Completion Letter first becomes available.

 If you plan to work in a job which requires a medical exam, you cannot start working in that position until you’ve received your work permit with correct conditions, however if you meet the above criteria you can work in other jobs which don’t require a medical exam while you are waiting for your work permit.